Abandoned & Little-Known Airfields:

 A circa 2007-2010 aerial view looking north at the former Pueblo Airport hangar.

-A 2013 aerial view looking north showed no recognizable trace of the original Pueblo Municipal Airport.
+A 2013 aerial view looking north showed the site of the original Pueblo Municipal Airport to be densely redeveloped.

 A July 2021 photo looking northwest at the former Pueblo Airport hangar.